Guiandreis/pneumonia_detection/README.md

 ## How to Use
-Clone this git repo, configure your AWS access in your development environment (VSCODE for example), configure your aws settings in the AWS Configuration Content, run the flask_app.py file using python > 3.8.10 and on your web browser enter your local host (usually http://127.0.0.1:5000/) wait until the page load and follow the instructions.
+Clone this git repo, choose if you want to run using local machine or to create a new reusable machine on AWS EC2.
+IF you select AWS, configure your AWS credentials in your development environment (VSCODE for example), configure your aws settings as explained in AWS Configuration Content, run the flask_app.py file using python > 3.8.10 and on your web browser enter your local host (usually http://127.0.0.1:5000/) wait until the page load and follow the instructions.
+In your first run, it might take a few minutes to run because the it will automatically be created a new S3 bucket, a new EC2 instance and all the requirements libraries will be installed as well as all the files will be transfered.

 ## Exploratory Data Analisys
 This session describe the Exploratory Data Analisys performed

-## Neural Network Development
+## Convolutional Neural Network Development

 The IDE used to construct the CNN was Google Colaboratory web IDE with GPU as hardware acelerator.
 The model as developed Pytorch library and the the [kaggle Chest X-Ray pneumonia dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
-The figures below show the model summary, a few images of the dataset, results of the train accuracy curve, validation accuracy curve, the confusion matrix and a batch of the test dataset used to train the network.
+The figures below show the model summary, a few images of the dataset, results of the train loss curve, validation loss curve, the confusion matrix and a batch of the test dataset used to train the network.

 The CNN model was trained using the [kaggle Chest X-Ray pneumonia dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)